Skip to main content

 Skills tested Algorithmic reasoning Code navigation, debugging, testing

-The ideal approach is to look at both.
-A model that scores well on both LiveCodeBench and SWE-bench has both strong algorithmic reasoning and practical software engineering skills.
+For most developers, SWE-bench is more relevant to daily work.
+But LiveCodeBench is the cleaner signal.
+Ideally, look at both — a model that scores well on both has strong algorithmic reasoning and practical software engineering skills.

 The bottom line

-If you're evaluating LLMs for coding tasks, LiveCodeBench is the most trustworthy coding benchmark available.
-It's contamination-free, continuously updated, and shows real differences between models.
-Pair it with SWE-bench Verified for real-world software engineering tasks and HumanEval as a baseline.
+LiveCodeBench is the most trustworthy coding benchmark for comparing frontier models.
+Pair it with SWE-bench Verified for real-world engineering tasks and HumanEval as a baseline.

 Data from BenchLM.ai.
 Last updated March 2026.